zpgallegos/zavant/infrastructure/README.md

 - `s3:ListBucket` is restricted to the configured `lake` prefix.
 - `s3:GetObject` and `s3:PutObject` are restricted to objects beneath `lake/` in this bucket.
 - The application cannot delete objects or versions, inspect other prefixes, change bucket configuration, or manage ACLs.
+- The Savant role is narrower still: it can read and write only `raw/baseball_savant`, `state/baseball_savant`, and `runs/baseball_savant` beneath the configured prefix.

 `AcquisitionPrefix` is a stack parameter and defaults to `lake`.
 The deploy target passes the matching `ACQUISITION_S3_PREFIX` Make variable, keeping the